-- (1) English 30 (grade of at least 60%)
+- (1) English 30 or English Language Arts 30-1 (grade of at least 60%)

 - (2) Chemistry 30

 - (3) Mathematics 30 or Pure Mathematics 30

 - (4) Physics 30

 - (5) Biology 30 or Physical Education 30 (5-credit)

 To be considered for admission as a transfer applicant, applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of ★24 of transferable credits.
 Possession of this minimum AGPA does not guarantee admission to the program.
 Applicants must also possess all High School admission requirements or equivalent.
 Applicants are assigned to a year of the program based on the following: